jxieeducation/Product-Notes-2018/Case-Notes/README.md

 * Vocera Communications
 * Natureview Farm
 * Cisco Systems - managing GTM evolution
-* Hypothesis-Driven Entrepreneurship
 * Netflix Leading with Data
 * OptiGen
-* Angels and Venture Capitalists - For Serious Outside Equity
 * Arrow Electronics
-* A note on Pre-money and Post-money valuation
 * Crowdfunding - A tale of two campaigns
 * Veritas - Integrating sales forces
 * Jeffrey Sonnenfeld (A): The Fall from Grace
-* Selling as a Systematic Process
 * Stripe: increasing the GDP of the internet
 * Centra Software
-* Deployment, Focus, and Measuring Effectiveness
-* Designing Channels of Distribution
 * Qualtrics: Scaling an inside-sales organization
 * Mercado
 * Fitbit: the Business about wrist